f5devcentral/techxchange-gitops-lab/docs/introduction.md

     git config --global user.name "<your full name>"
     ```

-1. Perform this via the git or GitHub CLI commands.
+1. Clone your repository via the git command:

     > **Note:** Make sure to replace `your github user name` with your GitHub username.